How Brands Are Leveraging Email & SMS To Scale

 Reading Time: 6 minutes

-Direct to consumer brands have been adopting SMS at an accelerated rate.
-We sat down with growth marketing agency Markacy based out of New York City to see how their clients were using text message marketing to drive revenue and improve customer experience.
+Direct to consumer brands are adopting SMS at an accelerated rate.
+We sat down with growth marketing agency Markacy to see how their clients were using text message marketing to drive revenue and improve customer experience.
 Learn their perspective on the channel and how their clients are succeeding using SMS platforms like Postscript.

 An Agency Perspective